ayrapetovai/dfm/README.md

     - error "file does not exist"

 ### Ignore
 The program supports an ignore list for files in target and source directories.
+Those ignore lists are files `~/.local/state/dfm/ignore_list` containing ignored file paths and patterns for target directory and `**/dotfiles/.dfm_ignore_list` containing file paths and patterns for the source directory.
 If a file contained in the ignore list, it is not processed by other subcommands until the file was removed from the ignore list.
-Ignore list consist of lines, each line is a comment (`#`), a filepath or a regular expression.
-Everything after `#` is ignored. `#` can be escaped `\#`, then it ia a part of the filepath or the regular expression.
+Ignore list consists of lines, each line is a comment (`#`) or a filepath or a regular expression.
+Everything after `#` is ignored. `#` can be escaped `\#`, then it is a part of the filepath or the regular expression.
 - Blank lines ignored.
 - A regular expression `abc#foo` will be read as `abc`, whereas `abc\#foo` will be read as `abc#foo`.
 - for each file in target directory the relative filepath is calculated.
 For file `/home/user/.config/prg/config.yaml` the relative path will be `.config/prg/config.yaml`.
-- if the regular expression starts with a slash `/`, then it must match to the beginning of that relative path to count file as ignored.
-Example: the regex `/\.conf` will match to the beginning of the relative path and the file and all content of the `.config` directory will be ignored.
+- the regular expression must match this relative path from the start to the end for file to be ignored.
-- if the regular expression does not start with a slash `/`, then it mast match the filename from start to the end.
-If regex was `co.*ml` it will match `config.yaml`, it the regex was `g\.yml` it will be not match the whole filename and file will not be considered as ignored.

 If regular expression matched to the path, the directory containing a file, then this directory is not traversed - all files in it considered to be ignored.